Relation between bicrossed products and crossed extensions of fusion categories: Preliminaries and notation

 \section{Preliminaries and notation}

 Let $\ku$ be an algebraically closed field of characteristic zero.
+The algebraically closed assumption is required in references \cite{G-exact-factorization} and \cite{Natale-exact-sequence-G} from which we used results.
+For example, in \cite{Sanford}, it is explained why being algebraically closed is important.
+The characteristic zero hypothesis is assumed in reference \cite{Natale-exact-sequence-G}.
 All vector spaces are considered to be finite-dimensional.
 All categories considered in this work are abelian $\ku$-linear and semisimple; we refer the reader to \cite{maclane} for further details.
 A \emph{fusion} category $\cC$ is a finite semisimple rigid tensor category with product $\ot$, associativity $\alpha$ and unital maps $\ell$, $r$, and the unit object $\uno$ is simple; see \cite[Definition 4.1.1]{EGNO-book}.
 The set of equivalence classes of simple objects is denoted by $\Irr(\cC)$.

 Given a category $\cM$ and a fusion category $\cC$, we say that $\cM$ is a (right) \emph{module category over $\cC$} if there exist a bifunctor $\modaction\colon \cM \times \cC\to \cM$ and natural isomorphisms $m_{M, C, C'}\colon M\modaction(C\ot C')\to (M\modaction C)\modaction C'$, $m^0_M\colon M\modaction \uno \to M$, for all $M\in \cM$ and $C, C'\in\cC$, satisfying some conditions, see \cite[Definition 7.1.1]{EGNO-book}.